ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-l2-nsx-t-guide.md

 ## Migrating virtual machines
 {: #v2t-l2-nsx-t-guide-migrate}

 After the network switchover is complete, the workloads can be migrated.
-The migration can be achieved by using the Advanced Cross {{site.data.keyword.vcf-auto-short}} vMotion capability that is available with vSphere 7 Update 1c by using the UI or PowerCLI.
+The migration can be achieved by using the Advanced Cross {{site.data.keyword.vcf-auto-short}} vMotion capability that is available with vSphere 7u1c and later by using the UI or PowerCLI.
 Advanced Cross {{site.data.keyword.vcf-auto-short}} vMotion enables the migration of VMs between {{site.data.keyword.vcf-auto-short}} instances, without the requirement for Enhanced Linked Mode or Hybrid Linked Mode and hence it is now possible to migrate VMs between vCenter appliances that are in different Single Sign-On domains.
 Advanced Cross vCenter Server vMotion can be used for single VMs or bulk migrations.
 The source vCenter needs to be version 6.5 or greater.

 The vMotion involves a network backing change that might be disruptive.
 For more information, see [vMotion between VDS/VSS and NSX-T virtual switch](https://knowledge.broadcom.com/external/article?legacyId=56991){: external}.